telefonicaid/kafnus/doc/01_installation.md

 > ✅ Requires **Python 3.11**

-Recommended: use a virtual environment and install dependencies:
+Recommended: use a virtual environment and install dependencies (from root):

 ```bash
 cd tests_end2end/functional/